 Topical breakout sessions

 AI is disrupting not only how we work but how employees manage money and connect with their benefits.
 Traditional, fragmented approaches are giving way to integrated, data-driven models that better reflect how employees want to use and experience their benefits.
-But as technology takes on more of the journey, and every benefit has a financial dimension, financial education remains the anchor, ensuring employees the ‘why’ and stay empowered to make meaningful choices.
+But as technology takes on more of the journey, and every benefit has a financial dimension, financial education remains the anchor, ensuring employees understand the ‘why’ and stay empowered to make meaningful choices.
 This session explores how AI and data will reshape benefits engagement, why integration is the future and how financial education keeps the human element at the centre of an increasingly automated world.

 Key takeaways